DiegoCAntunes/LLM-PDF-RAG/README.md

-# 📑 RAG with Cross-Encoders Re-ranking
+# LLM-RAG with Cross-Encoders Re-ranking

 This is an experiment of using LLM to have a personal specialized assistant using local PDF as knowledge base.